Neurotypic-ai/magus-mark/apps/obsidian-plugin/README.md

 ## Development

-For developers interested in contributing to Obsidian Magic:
+For developers interested in contributing to Magus Mark:

 ### Quick Start